hanzoai/site/README.md

 ## How can I deploy this project?

-Simply open [Hanzo](https://hanzo.app/projects/ee887e68-a27e-43a1-88d1-813320af7a8c) and click on Share -> Publish.
+Simply open [Hanzo](https://hanzo.app/projects/hanzo-ai) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

 Yes!
-If you want this let us know.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Visit our docs for more details: [Custom domains](https://docs.hanzo.ai/custom-domain/)